Outline

 LO #2

-clear evolution of visual outcomes with well justified decision making in relation and critical exploration of theme (below). (relates to D3 and D4) clear evolution of visual outcomes with well justified decision making satisfactory artistic output which includes several variations or stages of evolution some visual output considered, but not much variation or evolution very limited output, or no output
+highly creative artistic output which includes sophisticated interactivity, or compelling dynamic transformation.
+Artefacts demonstrate clear evolution of design with well justified decision-making and critical exploration of the theme (below). (relates to D3 and D4) great creativity in developing a response to the theme, including evolution/dynamism/interactivity.
+Artefacts show clear evolution of design with well justified decision making satisfactory artistic output which includes several variations or stages of evolution some visual output considered, but not much variation or evolution very limited output, or no output

 Critical Exploration of Theme